DSGT-DLP/YoutubeExplorer/README.md

 Follow the instructions in the "How do I see something on the browser?" section to test that something renders in the browser.
 Once you do this step succesfully, head on over to `ASSIGNMENT.MD` and follow the instructions there

+## How to send edits to your project to Github
+Sometimes, we want to

 ## Extra Resources